Kristina01111000/Drws_site/README.md

 	- unlisted pages are in a copied category

 - start putting the powerpoint into the site
-	- break it up inthe way that seems best
+	- break it up in the way that seems best
+	- should he do voice over? probably